pbreheny/bios4120/README.md

 ## Install

-The easiest way to install is via the `devtools` package.
+The easiest way to install is via the `remotes` package.
 This is not installed by default, so to install both packages, submit the following into R:

 ```
-install.packages('devtools')
-library(devtools)
-install_github('pbreheny/bios4120')
+install.packages('remotes')
+remotes::install_github('pbreheny/bios4120')
 ```

 ## Usage